CaptainX3/CW-Playable-Subs/Readme.md

 * Single missions in the mod are color coded as follows:
   * White - Vanilla missions from Killerfish, modified to allow all playable subs to be used.
   * Orange - New missions sent to us by mod users, already designed with the mod's playable subs.
-  * Green - These are custom missions that are unique in some way, usually featuring only certain playable subs and a unique objective.
+  * Green - These are custom missions that are unique in some way, usually featuring only certain playable subs and/or a unique objective.
-  * Red - These are custom missions playable by only the Red side (Russia, China, etc)
+  * Red - These are custom missions for the Red side (Russia, China, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the opposite side.)
-  * Blue - These are custom missions playable only by the Blue side (USA, UK, etc)
+  * Blue - These are custom missions for the Blue side (USA, UK, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the opposite side.)

 ---
 ## First Time Installation (Release Version)